Bishōjo game: Gameplay

 Beating these games does not mean just getting various good endings, but also in some cases bad endings, as the goal is to unlock all of the bonus content.
 This makes getting the same ending twice and not unlocking any new content the way to lose such games.
-For example, Gals Panic is a variant of the classic game Qix where the objective is to uncover 75% or more of a picture of a girl.
+For example, Gals Panic is a variant of the classic game Qix where the goal is to uncover 75% or more of a picture of a girl.
 Money Idol Exchanger is a puzzle game comparable to the Magical Drop series (which is also categorized as a bishōjo game).
 In some cases, images of girls are used as prizes for skilled play, as is the case in strip mahjong.
 In other games, the bishōjo aspect can be integrated more tightly into the game: in most dating sims, the objective is to select the correct conversation lines while speaking with a female character to increase their "love meter".
 This type of game resembles role-playing or adventure games.
 Many are very linear and are essentially interactive romance novels for men (sometimes called visual novels).

 Most bishōjo games remain 2D.
-The main reason is that bishōjo games are centered mainly on characters instead of landscapes, and for this intention, 2D bitmaps continue to look better than 3D models (which tend to be blocky when seen up close).
-The main advantage of 3D models in this context is smoother and more realistic animation, although this is usually discarded by the unpolished look of the 3D characters, in addition to the additional cost of production for this type of work.
-Tokimeki Memorial 3 (2001) was the first bishōjo game to have all its characters modeled in 3D, although the sales were smaller than hoped, perhaps discouraging other developers from the possibility of changing bishōjo games from 2D to 3D.
+The main reason is that bishōjo games are primarily centered on characters instead of landscapes, and for this intention, 2D bitmaps continue to look better than 3D models (which tend to be blocky when viewed up close).
+The main advantage of 3D models in this context is smoother and more realistic animation, although this is usually discarded by the unpolished look of the 3D characters, in addition to the extra cost of production for this type of work.
+Tokimeki Memorial 3 (2001) was the first bishōjo game to have all its characters modeled in 3D, although the sales were lower than hoped, perhaps discouraging other developers from the possibility of changing bishōjo games from 2D to 3D.
 Many bishōjo games nowadays are essentially a slideshow of 2D pictures plus voice and text.